flywheel-io/gears/spec/readme.md

 	// Inputs (files) that the gear consumes
 	"inputs": {

-		// A name for this input to show in the user interface "dicom": {
+		// A label - describes one of the inputs.
+It is used by the user interface and by the run script "dicom": {

 			// Specifies that the input is a single file. for now, it's the only type.